SysKitTeam/docs-point/point-collaborators/reporting/audit.md

 Use the **Audit Logs Reports feature in Syskit Point to quickly detect and troubleshoot potential issues, security breaches, or suspicious behavior** happening in your workspaces.

+{% hint style="warning" %}
+**Please note:**
+**Access to Audit Logs Reports and subordinate user's activities needs to be given by your administrator**.
+If you do not have access, please make the request with your administrator.
+{% endhint %}

 ## Generate Reports

 You can get more details on what information each report in this section includes by taking a look at the following links: